The decision to come for therapy may be daunting, and knowing a little about the person you’re considering might be helpful.

 You can view my registration details on the BACP website registration no 057163 (please see link below)

-I have done further training in working with bereavement and trauma and also regularly undertake additional training to increase my skills and experience through workshops, seminars and courses.
-I have also recently completed a comprehensive working online training to underpin my offer of working on video-conference and telephone
+I have done further training in working with bereavement and trauma and have recently completed an EMDR training.
+I also regularly undertake CPD to increase my skills and experience through workshops, seminars and courses, including a comprehensive working online course to underpin my offer of working on video-conference and telephone.

-Having worked in a variety of settings, I have gained a wide experience enhancing the service I offer, including Lambeth Victim Support, Threshold Women’s Counselling, Varndean Counselling Service and Martlet’s Hospice.
-For more than 15 years I have been in private practice, continuously building on my experience working with men and women from diverse backgrounds and with differing life experiences.
+Having worked and volunteered in a variety of settings, I have gained a wide experience enhancing the service I offer, including Lambeth Victim Support, Threshold Women’s Counselling and Varndean Counselling Service.
+I was privileged to volunteer as a bereavement counsellor at Martlets hospice for over 6 years.
+I have been in private practice for more than 17 years, continuously building on my experience working with men and women from diverse backgrounds and with differing life experiences.

 After qualifying, I continued working in the private and public sector alongside my practice and like many of the clients I work with, understand the demands of working under pressure and juggling life tasks.